expo/expo/docs/pages/versions/unversioned/guides/configuring-statusbar.md

 ## Configuration (Android)

-The configuration for Android status bar lives under the `androidStatusBar` key in `app.json`.
+The configuration for Android status bar lives under the `androidStatusBar` key and `android.splash.statusBar` in `app.json`.
 It exposes the following options:

+### `visible` (`android.splash.statusBar` only)

+This option can be used to show or hide status bar in splash screen when the app first launches.
+By default, the status bar is visible in splash screen.

+Valid values are `true`(show) or `false`(hide).

 ### `barStyle`